dmitrynizh/foilboard/docs/GUIPanels.md

 ![panel-bl-tab-choose-whole-drag](panel-bl-tab-choose-whole-drag.png)
 Drag of various Foil parts including Junction Drag for Wings-to-fuse connection and Spray Drag of the Mast at various board velocities.
 Typically, each foil has a sweet-spot where total drag is the  lowest.
 Such velocity of minimal drag is higher than takeoff speed.
 Normally, drag of Wing, Fuse and Stab contribute to that, each having a dip as shown.
-The 2nd Solver from the Flight tan finds this speed of minimal drag.
+The 2nd Solver from the Flight tab finds this speed of minimal drag.

 ![panel-bl-tab-choose-cl-cd-polar](panel-bl-tab-choose-cl-cd-polar.png)
 Polar Plot for AoA in the range from -20 to 20.
 In addition to classic Cl/Cd plot for infinite geometry (aka *2D*,  aka *Profile*), a line for Aspect-ratio-corrected Cl vs  Profile Cd, and a line for that versus Induced drag corrected Cd are also shown.
 The later is what  defines foil part's actual performance.